berkay-karakus/E-Commerce-System/README.md

 	readBasketFile(customerTopPtr, productHeadPtr);

-  2. While doing theese readings appropriate data structures are used in order to keep records
+  2. While doing these readings appropriate data structures are used in order to keep records